 Logging and Data Collection

-Under GLBA, all security event information must be logged and reviewed on a daily basis, and stored for at least 90 days.
-FFIEC also has guidelines in place for identifying specific log sources (e.g., firewalls, IDS, anti-spam, etc.) and then analyzing them for potentially threatening network activity, as well as related procedures for incident response and reporting of IOCs.
+Under GLBA, all security event information must be logged and reviewed.
+The FFIEC also has guidelines in place for identifying specific log sources (including firewalls, IDS, and anti-spam) and analyzing them for potentially threatening network activity, as well as related procedures for incident response and reporting IOCs.

-Financial institutions, in accordance with GLBA, must establish and uphold security policies for incident reporting and responding.
-Simultaneously, any staff that process and/or store GLBA data are expected to undergo annual security awareness training.
+In accordance with GLBA, companies within the financial sector must establish and uphold security policies for incident reporting and response.
+In addition, any staff who process and/or stores GLBA data are expected to undergo annual security awareness training.
 These rules also apply to any third-party service provider handling GLBA data on behalf of another organization.

 GLBA also requires timely patching for security updates.
-Similarly PCI DSS requires the use of up-to-date security controls (e.g. firewall).
-And, finally, FFIEC has guidelines that cover everything from end-of-life management for applications, to version control and more.
+Similarly, PCI DSS requires the use of up-to-date security controls (like firewalls).
+Finally, FFIEC has guidelines that cover everything from end-of-life management for applications to version control and more.

 How to Centralize Compliance Management